vasanth134/gameUP/README.md

-# GameUP - Gamified Family Task Tracker
+# GameUP - Gamified Child Task Tracker

 A modern, gamified task management system designed to make household chores and responsibilities fun for families.
 Parents can assign tasks to their children, track progress, and reward completion with XP points.